tylerlwsmith/2024-blog/README.md

 # Headless WordPress with Go front-end (WIP)

-**This project was a huge mistake.** I built this as a relatively new Go programmer, thinking I could build a blog faster _and_ get more experience with Go if I built a Go front-end for headless WordPress.
+**This project was a huge mistake.** I built this as a relatively new Go programmer, thinking I could build a blog faster _and_ get more experience with Go if I built a Go front-end for headless WordPress via the [WordPress REST API](https://developer.wordpress.org/rest-api/).
 Instead, I ran into every sharp edge of WordPress.
 I completed the project for the sake of finishing it, but I certainly wouldn't recommend using this.

 ## Local setup